-Cape Elizabeth Light Art Print 24" x 36" Travel Poster - Maine
+Cape Elizabeth Light Art Print 24" x 36" Travel Poster By Alan Claude - Maine

 Cape Elizabeth Light, in Cape Elizabeth, Maine was painted by American realist painter Edward Hopper in the summer of 1927.
 I felt fortunate to obtain permission to visit the grounds some 80 years later.
 Today the Victorian house is a private residence, and the tower is under the care of the American Lighthouse Foundation.
 Much has changed since Hopper’s time.
 The house has been extensively remodeled and the once-barren hillside is now layered with fine homes.
 Still, it was easy to be taken back to Hopper’s time as I sketched and photographed this classic lighthouse in the morning light.
 The tower and house dominates my composition so I have kept the sky simple, but I have detailed the low-tide rocks of Casco Bay and distant Cushing Island that provided the depth I was seeking.
 Maine’s coastal Rugosa roses added a lively final touch.